 As with most neuromuscular diagnoses, the best “Special Test” for hamstring muscle/tendon pathology and sciatic nerve irritation will be to utilize a “Cluster” of signs and symptoms for justification based on information gleaned from a comprehensive Subjective and Objective Examination process as described above!

-Good luck in your differential diagnosis process for posterior thigh and buttock pain and stay tuned for Pain in the BUTT!: Part 2- Treatment Strategies for Posterior Thigh & Buttock Pain
+Good luck in your differential diagnosis process for posterior thigh and buttock pain and for treatment ideas please check out : Pain in the BUTT!: Part 2- Treatment Strategies for Posterior Thigh & Buttock Pain

 References: Part 1